NaitLee/Cat-Printer/CONTRIBUTING.md

 3. Keep the existing "way".
 Here are details:

 - Think about the Unix Philosophy before doing.
+Try to suck less.
 - Follow coding style & naming convention.
-- Consider the use cases, support Web UI and/or command-line backend
+- Think about the use cases: Web UI and/or command-line backend, average and/or advanced users
 - Test the code well.
 Document if necessary.
 - Don't forget internationalization & necessary accessibility features.

 4. Finally, "rules".
 Just skim these, don't feel pressure as I trust you won't mistake:

 - Don't leak development/test cache/junk to the repo.
 Please.
   And never put pictures/executables/any big binary to this repo.
-Try uploading to an issue/discussion instead.
+Try uploading in an issue/discussion instead.
 - Don't connect to an online service to fetch resource.
+  If necessary, ask the user first.
 - No more 3rd-party blackbox dependencies/assets, without explaining & using its most functionality.
-  Consider using existing system programs, or implementing it in your own.
+  Consider using existing system programs, or implementing enough from scratch.
   If that really happened, make it optional (i.e. don't fail the load just for its non-existence),
   And don't push the dependency source code.
   For big dependencies, if you really love it, it's suggested to fork this repo & develop in your own way.
 - Don't make anti-features.
 Don't be someone yourself dislike most.
   Examples:
-  - You can do: simple borders & stickers, simple PostScript interpreter, another common printing protocol
+  - You can do: simple borders & stickers, scribbling, simple PostScript interpreter, another common printing protocol
   - Considering previous rule, discuss first: Bar/QR Code, formula, Native (non-Web) UI
   - You shouldn't do: Way too fancy UI/editor, Cloud storage, camera integration & OCR
-  - Never consider: Accounting, non-free service integration, advertisement injection
+  - Never consider: online account, non-free service integration, analysis/telemetry
 - Please don't violate the license (GNU General Public License version 3)
   Modification to existing files are released under its existing license,
   mostly GPL3 or CC0, according to statement in readme.
 - If you want to preserve your copyright & use other license, create new file(s) for your work.
   But, never release your code under any non-free license.

 5. You can take any part of this project to do something else.
-It's still contribution!
+It's also contribution!
+Let the ideas spread!

 ## Footnote

 Nothing could go wrong.
 Trust yourself & try your best.

-Let's together build a better project, and a better world.
+Let's together build it better.
+Thank you.